-Children’s products that are designed or intended primarily for use by children 12 years of age or younger must have distinguishing permanent marks (generally referred to as “tracking labels”) that are affixed to the product and its packaging and that provide certain identifying information.
+Children’s products that are designed or intended primarily for use by children ages 12 or younger must have distinguishing permanent marks (generally referred to as “tracking labels”) that are

-A tracking label must contain certain basic information, including:
+ALL tracking labels must contain certain basic information, including:

-All such information should be visible and legible.
+All tracking label information should be visible and legible.

-CPSC staff believes that compliance with the tracking label requirement will help improve the effectiveness and response rates for future recalls.
-Where a component has been identified as the source of the hazard or violation, compliance with the requirement also will help the CPSC and companies in the chain of commerce to identify other products that may contain the same component.
+Compliance with the tracking label requirement will help improve the effectiveness and response rates for future recalls.
+It also helps CPSC staff and companies in the chain of commerce.
+When a component has been identified as the source of a hazard or violation, the tracking label helps identify other products that may contain the same component.

 Who is responsible for compliance with the tracking label requirement?